Freht1337/altv-autoupdate/README.md

 # altv-autoupdate
-This script can update your whole server (release branch only)
+This script can update your server to the latest release branch version

 # Information
 This script updates your server to the newest release branch the second you run it! (linux only)